Management systems, policies and checks you need in place at your MOT centre to make sure MOT testing is done to the right standard.

 Record information about:

-- equipment calibration - you need to keep calibration certificates
+- equipment calibration - you need to keep calibration certificates for at least 2 years, including expired certificates

 - times when equipment needs calibrating